adamsilver/fdpb/03-Book-A-Flight.md

 </div>
 ```

-This may look complicated but there are just three main elements:
+There are three parts to this:

 - Text box
 - Menu